 Gilmore Girls Fan Festival was by far the most fun and unapologetically nerdiest event I’ve ever attended.
 Below are some highlights:

-Fall is really the perfect time to visit Unionville because so much of the show’s episodes were fall-centric.
+Fall is really the perfect time to visit Unionville because so many of the show’s episodes are fall-centric.
 Main Street Unionville was picturesque and reminiscent of Stars Hollow, adorned with twinkle lights and fall foliage.

 The event was kicked off with a speech from the town crier, who bore a remarkable resemblance to Taylor Doose, the Town Selectman and nemesis to…everyone.